Why Enterprises Are Moving Voice to Microsoft Teams

 How Compliance Recording Works

-Compliance recording in Teams uses a bot-based architecture where a recording bot is automatically invited to calls involving users who have a compliance recording policy assigned.
-The recording bot captures both the audio stream and metadata (participants, duration, timestamps) and streams it to the partner's recording platform for storage, retention, and analysis.
-Unlike the user-initiated Teams recording feature, compliance recording is automatic, cannot be disabled by users, captures all call types (PSTN, peer-to-peer, group), and integrates with archival and eDiscovery systems.
+The bot then streams this data to the partner's recording platform for storage, retention, and analysis.
+Unlike the user-initiated Teams recording feature, compliance recording is automatic.
+Users cannot disable it, and it captures all call types, including PSTN, peer-to-peer, and group calls.
+It also integrates with archival and eDiscovery systems.

 Regulatory Requirements by Industry